Doc Adams: Distance between bases and campaign against bound rule

 In March 1858, the National Association of Base Ball Players (NABBP) was formed at another convention.
 Adams was one of the Knickerbockers' two delegates, having been selected at a February meeting attended by representatives from 25 clubs.
 He held the chairmanship of the association's rules and regulations committee, and drafted the new organization's initial set of rules.
 These included a clarification of the prescribed distance between bases, which under Knickerbocker Rules had been set at "forty-two paces" between home plate and second base, and "forty-two paces, equidistant" between first and third base.
 Historians differ on whether the bases were roughly 90 ft apart, or a shorter distance.
 Thorn has written that the pace itself may have been "an imprecise and variable measure, to gauge distances by 'stepping off'," and Adams described the rule as "rather vague."
 At the 1857 convention, it was decided that bases would be "securely fastened upon the four corners of a square whose sides are roughly thirty yards."
 As rules committee chairman for the new NABBP, Adams made the baselines 90 ft from one base to another, the distance seen in modern baseball.
-He ruled on the distance between home plate and the pitcher's mound as well, making them 45 ft apart.
+He ruled on the distance between home plate and the pitcher's position as well, making them 45 ft apart.
 In addition, the committee mandated that clubs have nine players per side, which became the norm.
 It also created the called strike rule, in an effort to reduce pitch totals and the time required to play games.

 Adams campaigned for a further change in the rules of baseball, involving when outs were recorded.
 At the time, an out was allowed when the ball was caught by a fielder after one bounce; this was known as the "bound rule".
 Adams supported a ban on such outs, calling his preferred rule "the fly-game".
 Under the style of play he backed, when a fly ball was hit a fielder would have to catch the ball before it touched the ground for an out to be made.
 This was similar to rules on catches in cricket, and would serve to increase the level of skill required from fielders.
 The Knickerbockers had enacted a rule mandating the "fly-catch" by 1857.